 www.milagro.org

-Since 1985 Milagro has provided extraordinary Latino theatre culture and arts education experiences for the enrichment of all communities and continues to thrive at its home El Centro Milagro located the vibrant Southeast Industrial District.
+Since 1985 Milagro has provided extraordinary Latino theatre culture and arts education experiences for the enrichment of all communities and continues to thrive at its home El Centro Milagro located in the vibrant Southeast Industrial District.
 Performances at Milagro Theatre always showcase the best of local and international Latino playwrights musicians dancers actors and more.
-Milagro’s event space includes the theater which has capacity for 121 people.
-The community space El Zócalo accommodates 80 people seating and 120 standing.
+Milagro’s event space includes the theater which has a capacity for 121 people.
+The community space El Zócalo accommodates 80 people seated and 120 standing.

 Museum of Contemporary Craft